jedi-academy/learn-4711/data/labs_1/lab01.md

 <img class="scale" src="/pix/labs/1/1-1.png"/>

 ###Repository Properties

+Your repository should be public, so that my marking scripts can pull its contents for me to look at.
+A private repository is not a viable option.

+You could gain a small measure of privacy by creating an account on our [GitLab server](https://git.cit.bcit.ca), and creating your public repositories there.

 Do initialize the repository with a readme file.
 Changing this will give us an excuse to make sure our IDE is properly configured.